 THE FUNCTIONING OF A GOLD DINAR AND THE SILVER DIRHAM CURRENCY

 Those who, like the Murabitun, wish to base zakat payments on the arrangements in use in the early days of Islam, may run into difficulties when they take those arrangements too literally.
-If one follows the Hadith literally, zakat should be levied starting from a nisab (minimum level of wealth) which is put at five camels, forty sheep, two hundred dirhams of silver, or five wasq of grain, fruits, or agricultural crops (Al-Qardawi 2000 p.
-64; wasq is a measure of volume).
+If one follows the Hadith literally, zakat should be levied starting from a nisab (minimum level of wealth) which is put at five camels, forty sheep, two hundred dirhams of silver, or five wasq of grain, fruits, or agricultural crops.
 But what should the nisab be today, starting from those texts?
 Obviously, sheep and camels are often absent in an urban environment and price ratios have changed.
 Two hundred dirhams of silver will not always buy exactly five camels or some given volume of fruits and if the nisab is left unchanged, people will if possible choose as a yardstick the good that offers the highest exemption.
 But it is not difficult to find a rationale behind the original nisab.
 Five wasq of grain would feed three people for a year, with something in reserve for emergencies.
-Likewise, two hundred dirhams is said to have been sufficient to keep body and soul together for three persons for a year (Al-Qardawi 2000 pp. 64-65).
+Likewise, two hundred dirhams is said to have been sufficient to keep body and soul together for three persons for a year.
 At the price ratios prevailing at the time of the Prophet, the different yardsticks would probably have given similar outcomes in terms of purchasing power, which offers a solution to the problem but implies that the original nisab cannot be applied by those living now.
-To an outsider it looks as if the correct thing to do now is to establish a nisab corresponding to some amount of purchasing power, but this is too simple, because there is no end of discussion among Islamic scholars not only on threshholds but also on the range of assets that should be subject to zakat (for a brief survey, see Visser 2013a 31-36).
+To an outsider it looks as if the correct thing to do now is to establish a nisab corresponding to some amount of purchasing power, but this is too simple, because there is no end of discussion among Islamic scholars not only on threshholds but also on the range of assets that should be subject to zakat.
 The question is whether one should only levy zakat on assets mentioned in the Hadith, observing the thresholds mentioned there, and if not, to what extent qiyas (application of analogy), ijtihad (independent reasoning by a qualified jurist) and istihsan (juristic preference, justifying exceptions to strict or literal legal interpretations) can be applied.
 The Murabitun are vague on this point.